ruby/ruby/doc/hacking.md

 # Ruby Hacking Guide

 This document gives  some helpful instructions which  should make your experience as a Ruby core developer easier.

 ## Setup

 ### Make

 It's common to want to compile things as quickly as possible.
-Ensuring `make` has the right `--jobs` flag will ensure all processors are utilized when building software projects.
-To do this effectively, you can set `MAKEFLAGS` in your shell configuration/profile:
+Ensuring `make`  has the  right `--jobs`  flag will  ensure all  processors are utilized when building  software projects To do  this effectively, you can set `MAKEFLAGS` in your shell configuration/profile:

 ``` shell
 # On macOS with Fish shell: